Abhi-godse/Calculator/README.md

 ## Overview

-STELLAR-82ES is a web-based advanced scientific calculator that mimics the functionality and design of high-end scientific calculators.
+Web-based advanced scientific calculator that mimics the functionality and design of high-end scientific calculators.
 It provides a user-friendly interface with a wide range of mathematical operations, making it suitable for students, professionals, and anyone in need of complex calculations.

 ## Features